On triangleleft^*-maximality: On the properties SOP and SOP

 \section{On the properties SOP${}_2$ and SOP${}_1$}

 In his paper \cite{Sh 500}, S. Shelah investigated a hierarchy of properties unstable theories without strong order property may have.
 This hierarchy is named NSOP${}_n$ for $3\le n<\omega$, where the acronym NSOP stands for ``not strong order property".
 The negation of NSOP${}_n$ is denoted by SOP${}_n$.
 It was shown in \cite{Sh 500} that SOP${}_{n+1}\implies$ SOP${}_n$, that the implication is strict and that SOP${}_3$ theories are not simple.
 In this section we investigate two further notions, which with the intention of furthering the above hierarchy, we name SOP${}_2$ and SOP${}_1$.
+The original definitions of SOP${}_n$ for $n\ge 3$ do not immediately lend themselves to extending the hierarchy for $n=1,2$, but the properties we define nevertheless fulfill that role.
 In section \ref{ekvivalencija}, a connection between this hierarchy and $\initial^\ast_\lambda$-maximality will be established.

 Recall from \cite{Sh 500} one of the equivalent definitions of SOP${}_3$.
 (The equivalence is established in Claim 2.19 of \cite{Sh 500}).